-- 5.10 The Fund's investments are currently managed using a range of styles demonstrating different approaches (within a relatively narrow spectrum).
-The style selected in each case reflects the preference of the Pension Fund Committee, taking into account appetite for (active) risk, management cost factors and empirical evidence relating to the success of particular approaches in different markets. - Passive conventional market-cap weighted index management. - Active conventional active management. - Enhanced Index a purpose-designed approach employing a diversified portfolio and a number of specific strategies to achieve a 0.75% outperformance objective combined with a low tracking error.
+- 5.11 The Fund's investments are currently managed using a range of styles demonstrating different approaches (within a relatively narrow spectrum).
+The style selected in each case reflects the preference of the Pension Fund Committee, taking into account appetite for (active) risk, management cost factors and empirical evidence relating to the success of particular approaches in different markets. - Passive conventional market-cap weighted index management. - Active conventional active management and alternative investments (including property and pooled multi-asset). - Enhanced Index a purpose-designed approach employing a diversified portfolio and a number of specific strategies to achieve a 0.75% outperformance objective combined with a low tracking error.